uwePhillPhelps/IAP-2024/Tutorials/Part 1/1 - Familiarisation.md

 A table of events is given in the appendix.

-## Exercise: Homework
+## Challenge Exercise: Program a song of your chocie!
+Each week, we will provide you with a challenge exercise to complete.
+These are NOT compulsary, however they are a great way for you to solidify your skills from each week or to practice further.

-Your homework task for this week is to program in your own choice of music, using what we have learnt in this session, or: Complete the Mario theme exercise.
+Your challenge exercise for this week is to program in your own choice of music using what we have learned in this session.

 ## Finishing Up